 When a server drive fails, database repair software cannot help because it cannot read the files.
 We recover the drive first using PC-3000 and clean bench techniques, then repair the database structure from the recovered image.
 SQL Server, Exchange, MySQL, Oracle, QuickBooks, PostgreSQL, and MongoDB.
 No data, no fee.

-Tools like Stellar Repair for SQL, SysTools Exchange Recovery, and open-source utilities such as mysqlcheck operate on files that already exist on a readable filesystem.
-They parse database page headers, rebuild indexes, and patch torn pages.
+- Operate on files that already exist on a readable filesystem.
+They parse database page headers, rebuild indexes, & patch torn pages.
 None of them can read a drive with failed heads, corrupted firmware, or damaged platters.

-The failure sequence in most server crashes follows a predictable pattern: a drive develops bad sectors or a mechanical fault, the OS retries reads aggressively, the database engine detects I/O errors and marks the database as suspect or dismounts the store, and the administrator discovers that the underlying drive is no longer accessible.
-At this point, every software repair tool reports the same thing: file not found.
+- A drive develops bad sectors or a mechanical fault, the OS retries reads aggressively, the database engine detects I/O errors & marks the database as suspect or dismounts the store, and the administrator discovers that the underlying drive is no longer accessible.

-We handle both layers.
-The physical recovery produces a clean sector-level image of the drive.
+- We handle both layers.
+The physical recovery produces a clean sector-level image of the drive using PC-3000.
 The database repair phase operates on that image, never on the original media.

 Two-Layer Recovery Workflow